 DON’T use area rugs made from natural fibers.
 An outdoor area rug is a great way to protect your deck from scrapes and scratches while adding a little style, but natural fibers absorb moisture and promote mold and mildew.
 Opt for rugs made from recycled plastics instead.

 Another way to enhance your outdoor lounging or entertaining experience is to replace your charcoal or propane grill with one that runs on your home’s natural gas supply.
 All it takes is the installation of an outdoor gas connection, and all you need for that is Plumbtastic.
 We’re licensed plumbers and gas fitters, your dual assurance of high quality work performed to the highest standards of personal safety.
-Contact us today for more information or a free on-site estimate.
+Contact us today for more information or an on-site estimate.